nandi95/vue-toastify/README.md

 ```javascript
 this.$vToastify.stopLoader(id)
 ```
 This will stops the loader with the given id or loaders if array of ids given.
 If no id provided, all loaders will be closed.
+It will return the count of the loaders stopped.

 For returning a notification object use: